-with Infostretch, Johnson & Johnson and Proteus Digital Health
+A joint presentation by Infostretch, Johnson & Johnson & Proteus Digital Health

 Sarah: All right, good morning and welcome to our webinar, How to Achieve Digital Healthcare Transformation my name is Sarah-Lynn Brunner and I will be your host today.
 As you we can see I have a couple of guest speakers.
 I like to introduce Ed Hine whose manager of digital verification and validation at LifeScan, a Johnson & Johnson Company.
 We also have Eli Snell, Senior Director of Firmware Software Applications at Proteus Digital Health and our moderator today is Avery Lyford, Chief Customer Officer at Infostretch.

 Before we begin let me remind — review some housekeeping items.
 First, this webcast is being recorded and will be distributed via email to you allowing you to share it with your internal teams or watch it again for later.
 Second, your line is currently muted.
 Three, please feel free to submit any questions during the call by accessing the Q&A button, the navigation, the top center of your screen.
 We will answer all questions towards the end of the presentation.

 We will also do our best to keep this webinar to the 45-minute time allotment.
 At this time, I’m going to turn this presentation over to our moderator Avery Lyford.

 Avery: All right, thank you.
 Let me first, a little background on some of the presenters here is really interesting, interesting backgrounds.
 Ed today is working at LifeScan, but I think his background is very interesting.
 He’s worked with some very complex, complex environments such as the managing the quality of places like Honeywell and dealing with issues of continuous quality and very complex, complex processes.